FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     {
         public function testCachingHeaders()
         {
-            // The caching proxy is (re)started, so you don’t have to worry
+            // The proxy server is (re)started, so you don’t have to worry
             // about  previously cached content.
 Before continuing, the
-            // VarnishTest/ NginxTest trait waits for the caching proxy to
+            // VarnishTest/ NginxTest trait waits for the proxy server to
             // become available.

             // Retrieve a URL from your application